JohnStarich/java-skip-list/README.md

 the node to remove (remove() operations).
 Once a thread finishes their modification, the thread unlocks all locks belonging to it, allowing other threads to acquire those locks or locks passed them.

-This implementation guarantees deadlock freedom; when a thread locks a node with a search key _k_, it will never acquire a lock on a node with a search key >= _k_.
+This implementation guarantees deadlock freedom; when a thread locks a node with a search key $k$ it will never acquire a lock on a node with a search key $>=k$ .
 From an implementation perspective, this means locks are acquired from the lowest layer upwards.
 Furthermore, concurrent modifications are guaranteed as long as there aren't overlapping search key values.
 On the other hand, the implementation is blocking; it prevents other threads from completing operations on the skip list which don't have the locks.
 This results in a significant time/memory overhead: a thread must retry its operation